sseaman/skillVC/README.md

 -----
 Configuration is the last built in type and is the most complicated form of initialization.
 It provide the most out-of-the-box customization of how SkillVC works and, if done correctly, can be the fastest of the configuration methods.
-To use configuration, you define a Map ({}) that has the responses, filters, intents, and sessionHandlers and provide that map to SkillVC.
+To use configuration, you define a `map ({})` that has the responses, filters, intents, and sessionHandlers and provide that map to SkillVC.
 In this way you have complete control over how things are loaded and controlled.

 The map must follow the format and each object must implement the methods required for each object: